VolwardVolward

 Is a refundable flight ticket better than a dummy ticket?

 A refundable ticket works, but it ties up $200-800 on your credit card until you cancel.
 You also have to remember to cancel within the refund window.
-A temporary reservation at EUR 14 costs less, requires no follow-up, and serves the same purpose.
+A temporary reservation at $14 costs less, requires no follow-up, and serves the same purpose.

 How do immigration officers verify my reservation?